+357-22-232-044

 • pose a threat to the security of the island.

-Residence permits can also be cancelled if a foreigner fails to fulfil the conditions based on which they received the status.
+Residence permits can also be cancelled if a foreigner fails to fulfil the conditions on which they received the status.
 For example, an investor sold a property before obtaining citizenship, or a qualified employee resigned from a Cypriot company.

 How to get Cyprus citizenship

 Permanent residence is valid for life.
-However, they need to renew their permanent resident card every 5 years.
+However, permanent resident cards must be renewed every 5 years.
+The permanent residence permit allows the holder to obtain citizenship by naturalisation.

 • 3 years for spouses of Cypriot citizens;